rooseveltframework/roosevelt/README.md

 - [Teddy](https://github.com/rooseveltframework/teddy) HTML templates are much easier to read and maintain than popular alternatives.
 - Automatic HTML validation.
 - [LESS](http://lesscss.org) and [UglifyJS](http://lisperator.net/uglifyjs/) preconfigured out of the box to intelligently minify your external facing CSS and JS files.
+- Built-in, easy to use interface to [browserify](http://browserify.org) bundling for frontend JS modularization using the Node.js module `exports` and `require` syntax.